 ||When selected, your label data prints across the first row, then across the second row, and so on.

-Note You can also open the Page Setup dialog box while in Print Preview by clicking Columns on the Print Preview tab.
-When you click OK to close the dialog box, your changes are immediately reflected in Print Preview.
+Note You can also use the Page Setup dialog box while in Print Preview.
+When you click OK to close the dialog box, you can see how your new settings affect the labels.

 Print the labels